How To Bet On Greyhound Racing

 The seeding system is meant to balance the competition by assigning competitors to traps they perform best in.
 These positions are called:

 - Rails (rls, pos.
-1 & 2) – inside traps, shortest distance around the track
+1 & 2) – inside traps, the shortest distance around the track

 - Middle (mid, pos.
 3 &4) – interior traps, position allows dogs to maintain their maximum speeds